Schedule

 Weekly Quizzes

 Each week, I’ll assign one or more quizzes (usually just one) on Blackboard.
-The purpose of these quizzes is to get you to review each week, and not the night before the exam.
 They may be attempted multiple times, and the highest scoring attempt submitted by the deadline is the one that gets recorded.

 Late quiz submissions will not be accepted unless arrangements have been made prior to the due date/time of that particular quiz